kiannaquines/packet_base_crowd_estimation_algorithm/README.md

 5. Run the `main.py` script using `python main.py`

 ## Is there a bug?
-Please don't hesistate to contact me!
+Please don't hesistate to contact me or submit a ticket!